 Representatives from Zions First National Bank, the Company's transfer agent, or other individuals designated by the Board, will count the votes and serve as inspectors of election.
+The Company anticipates using a third-party service, Broadridge Financial Solutions, Inc., to facilitate the voting process.
 The inspectors of election will be present at the Meeting.